aslanides/aslanides.github.io/README.md

 The site is built in [Jekyll] and is hosted via GitHub pages.

-To serve (assuming you have Jekyll installed):
+To serve locally (assuming you have Jekyll installed):

 ```bash
 git clone git@github.com:aslanides/aslanides.github.io.git